 - Are they bonded and insured?

 Also, ask the sitter to e-mail their contract to you and review it carefully.
 It should clearly define what to expect from the sitter, including a list of rates for all services to be provided.

 Schedule A Quick Meet Up

-Once you’ve narrowed down the options, ask if the pet sitter will meet with you and your pet for a quick introduction.
+Once you’ve narrowed your list down to two or three options, ask if the pet sitters will meet with you and your pet for a quick introduction.
 Always ask to meet in a public place, and consider bringing a friend with you.

 READ MORE ⇒ Tips For Greeting A Strange Dog

 When you’re choosing a pet sitter, if it doesn’t feel right … it isn’t.
 Don’t be afraid to say it’s not a good fit and keep looking.

 Finding the right pet sitter can take time, and that’s okay.
 You’re entrusting this person with one of the most important beings in your life!